 Canacol Energy Ltd. Announces Closing of New Revolving Credit Facility

-CALGARY, Alberta, Feb.
-22, 2023 (GLOBE NEWSWIRE) -- Canacol Energy Ltd. ("Canacol" or the "Corporation") CNECNNEFCNEC)) is pleased to provide the following update on certain new and existing credit facilities.
-All amounts are in United States dollars ("USD") except as otherwise indicated.
+/EIN News/ -- CALGARY, Alberta, Feb.
+22, 2023 (GLOBE NEWSWIRE) -- Canacol Energy Ltd. (“Canacol” or the “Corporation”) (TSX: CNE; OTCQX: CNNEF; BVC: CNEC) is pleased to provide the following update on certain new and existing credit facilities.
+All amounts are in United States dollars (“USD”) except as otherwise indicated.

 On July 31, 2020, the Corporation entered into a $75 million senior unsecured bridge term loan (“Bridge Loan”) and a $46 million senior unsecured revolving credit facility (“RCF”) totaling $121 million (collectively, the “Expiring Facilities”) with a syndicate of banks.
 The Bridge Loan bore an annual interest rate of LIBOR + 4.25%, and the RCF bore an annual interest rate of LIBOR + 4.75%.
 The Expiring Facilities were set to expire on July 31, 2023.
 On February 17, 2023, the Expiring Facilities, which had a total of $25 million drawn, were repaid and terminated and replaced by a new $200 million senior unsecured revolving credit facility (“New Facility”).